skd04/Call-Jaadu-2024/README.md

 # Jaadu Ko Bulao | 2024
 ## Overview
-"Jaadu Ko Bulao" is an interactive web project designed to create a fun and engaging user experience through the combination of multimedia elements like background videos, sound effects, and button animations.
-The project allows users to interact with the web page by clicking on buttons or pressing specific keys to trigger sound clips and visual effects.
+"Jaadu Ko Bulao" is an interactive web project designed to provide an enjoyable and engaging user experience by combining multimedia elements such as background videos, sound effects, and button animations.
+Users can interact with the web page by clicking on buttons or pressing specific keys to trigger sound clips and button animations.

 ## Technologies Used
 - **HTML**: Provides the structure and content of the webpage.